Posts

 Offshore voluntary disclosures require consideration of interaction of various strategies and possibilities before the your disclosure options are finalized.
 This requires a healthy degree of ethical creativity that must be displayed by your offshore voluntary disclosure lawyer as early as the initial consultation.

 If the offshore voluntary disclosure lawyer only proposes one option without considering any facts or without at least mentioning the other options and why they are rejected, then you may wish to get a second opinion.
-Similarly, if the attorney only concentrates on the OVDP penalty without discussion of the FBAR penalty structure, something may not be right.
+Similarly, if the attorney only concentrates on the OVDP penalty (program now closed) without discussion of the FBAR penalty structure, something may not be right.

 Also, stay away from attorneys (and accountants) who propose unethical solutions which involve concealment of truth from the IRS or who propose easy solutions.
 Your voluntary disclosure is required to be truthful and complete; anything short of this standard may get you in deep troubles with the IRS and result in high civil and even criminal penalties.